oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Note: Themes will be the responsibility of the organisation and this table contains recommendations and restrictions for the themes.

-Theme Configuration for all agencies and implementation types.
+Theme Configuration for all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---